Antietam Creek Tubing

 How do I get the tube to move where I want it to go?Some people choose to just float.
 However, if you are about to run into an object or would like to help yourself along, you can use your arms as paddles!

-Can I wear flip flops?Answer: Old sneakers or TEVA-type sandals that hook to your feet are the best!
+Can I wear flip flops?Answer: No!
+Old sneakers or TEVA-type sandals that hook to your feet are the best!
 Flip flops fall off and no longer provide protection from sharp rocks or possible fish hooks.

 What else is important to know about clothing?Dress appropriately for the weather.
 Normally bathing suit, and quick dry shorts are advisable.
 A windbreaker/rain jacket is also helpful to keep the rain out and to help prevent tube rash under your arms if you are an avid paddler!